A new ERP near PLM layer

 Briefly a few insights to point 8.
 Revisions in PLM systems are often also used to keep very similar implementations (material classically spoken) together.
 Therefore, a very strict FFF is avoided.
 An ERP near PLM layer, needs a bracketing function so that similar implementations can be kept together.
 Then a very strict FFF can be adhered to and implementations that were previously held together via revisions can be made explicit in individual implementations.

-Since the vendors have expanded their data models in recent years, task 1, 3 and 6 can be implemented today with a little effort and some compromises.
+Since the vendors have expanded their data models in recent years, tasks 1, 3 and 6 can be implemented today with a little effort and some compromises.

 For the other task, there are no functionality in the classic PLM systems and no data models that could enable it (with strong customizing and some compromises it might be possible).